 Respect the Rules

 This one’s a biggie.
 If you did your due diligence and hired an interior designer you clicked with and feel great about, this shouldn’t be too difficult.
 Remember, your designer is a professional.
 They know what they are doing.
-If they strongly suggest something, listen.
+If they strongly suggest something, listen to them.
 If they tell you your idea for a retractable rug is ridiculous, that’s because it is.

 For the last 16 years, Rachel Kinbar has been a writer of articles, blog posts, white papers, essays, infographics, web copy, sales copy, scripts, poetry, lyrics, and more.
 She has keen research skills that she applies to a wide variety of topics, and she especially loves topics related to design, history, and sustainable living.